PSBicep/PSBicep/Docs/Help/Publish-Bicep.md

 # Publish-Bicep

 ## SYNOPSIS
-Publishes the .bicep file to the module registry.
+Publishes a .bicep file to the module registry.

 ## SYNTAX